noahlange/gecs/README.md

 type InstanceMyEntity2 = MyEntity2;
 ```

-You may need to hint an entity's type without a concrete instance on hand (e.g., function parameters).
+You may need to hint an entity's type without a concrete instance on hand (e.g. in the case of function parameters).

 ```typescript
 import { SpritePosition } from '../entities';